 1) I’m always going to go to support my friends in performances when I can, but when I have to make a choice about spending my additional arts dollars with limited time, how can I match my mood and budget to a production to yield the best result?
 That’s when I might factor a review into my decision process.
 I used to read reviews that drove me bonkers.
 From saying nothing good at all about a production to saying everything was always GREAT, to giving away the best jokes that people work hard to make spontaneous to an audience, to flat-out spoiling the end of the shows, to writing like an elementary school book report, to simply using big impressive words and esoteric references without saying anything about the particular version of the performance, there were a lot of words out there that weren’t telling me what I personally wanted to know.
 It gave me no sense at all of what to expect about the show and how best to enjoy it.
 I wanted to attempt to bridge that gap in case there was anyone else looking for that same element and not finding it.
 Sometimes you need a tie breaker and a review can occasionally help point you in the direction of decisiveness.

 3) With major cuts to the newspapers the larger circulated coverage of performing arts was becoming limited, mostly centered on the East and North Bay and larger companies.
 This resulted in the majority of the 600+ smaller arts groups in the South Bay and Peninsula getting shafted.
 With little press or reviews occurring in a timely fashion, there was nothing to market the shows to patrons during the run or to use for future grant applications.
 This was hurting our arts groups.
-8 years at Artsopolis (an arts marketing website, where I was the director of local marketing for the last 3 years I was there) put me directly in touch with organizations who time and time again indicated they were struggling with the marketing side of things as a result of their being less critical reviewing.
+8 years at Artsopolis (an arts marketing website, where I was the director of local marketing for the last 3 years I was there and 5 years at the San Jose Convention and Visitor’s Bureau) put me directly in touch with organizations who time and time again indicated they were struggling with the marketing side of things as a result of their being less critical reviewing.

 4) With the reorganization of Artsopolis, and the login requirements for Goldstar, the patron reviews, which had in some cases been helping to provide at least some feedback (and not without controversy mind you) seemed to be becoming more and more scarce.
 The groups were losing what little voices they had, they were losing crucial feedback as a way to measure their perceived appeal, strengths and quality, and thus consequently losing potential audiences at critical times.